What is tedp?

 Proof of Residential Phone Service (Example)

 Your recent phone bill will be sufficient documentation of residential phone service.

 Proof of Georgia Residency (Example)

-Applicants must be a resident of Georgia.
-Applicant’s driver’s license, rental agreement, any utility bill or a piece of mail from a government agency may be used to determine this requirement.
+Your driver’s license, rental agreement, any utility bill or a piece of mail from a government agency may be used to determine residency.

 Once your application has been approved, an appointment will be made with an assessor/trainer to determine the technology best suited to your need.

 After your device has been selected, free training will be provided with an assigned trainer to ensure you know how to use the device and to answer any possible questions you or your family may have.